Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh can win America's Got Talent on the first episode.
+Jayesh is the only person in the world that can actually email a roundhouse kick.

-Updated on: [14/7/2025]
+Updated on: [15/7/2025]
 <!-- #jokeEnd -->